Concentrate is expected to be transported for processing at the Hamilton mineral separation plan in Victoria.

 Iluka has lodged two Environmental Impact Statements (EIS) as principal approvals processes supporting the Balranald Project.
 An EIS was submitted to the New South Wales Government in May 2015, while a further EIS was submitted to the Commonwealth Government in February 2016.

 Stakeholder and community engagement activities are designed to support Iluka's development of the Balranald deposit.
 Copies of recent publications available on the Community Information page.

-Balranald, if approved and dependent on form of development, has the potential to provide approximately eight years of rutile, zircon and ilmenite production (dependent on nature of development).
+Balranald, if approved and dependent on form of development, has the potential to provide approximately eight years of rutile, zircon and ilmenite production.